UWB-Biocomputing/GraphSystemsAnalysis/GNN/README.md

 ---
 # Burst GNN Data Analysis Workflow

-It does **not** operate directly on the raw GraphML / HDF5 output, but instead assumes that the existing `Bursts/` and `DataReorganization/` workflows in this repository have already processed those files.
+It does **not** operate directly on the raw GraphML / HDF5 output, but instead assumes that the existing `Bursts/`workflow in this repository have already processed those files.

 To collect the data needed for this GNN + interpretability pipeline, follow the steps below: